1912 - 1914 - St. Paul's Returns to the Episcopal Church

 At the time of the transition, the property title where the church sits was held by Jay Cooke’s daughter, Laura Barney who, like her father, was a devoted member of the Protestant Episcopal Church.
 After the return was complete Laura transferred the land to the Episcopal Church following the Canons of the Episcopal for stewardship of the property.

-A more detailed description of St. Paul's history is being prepared for the 150th anniversary of the Congregation's creation in 1864 and the completion of the church in 1865.
+An overview of St. Paul's history was prepared for the 150th anniversary of the Congregation's creation in 1864 and the completion of the church in 1865.
+It is available from the church office.
+A more expansive and comprehensive history is being prepared.
+Contributions of historical facts are welcome!